 During the Vietnam era, Dan served in the U.S. Army on active duty in 1969-71 with the First Armored Division and the First Cavalry Division.
 He was a legal clerk on the prosecution team in the 1970 My Lai Massacre court-martial of one of Lt.
 William Calley’s platoon sergeants.
 Based on that experience, Dan wrote two articles for the Yale Law Journal that were cited by the courts, one by the U.S. Supreme Court.
 At the end of his tour of active duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”
-Dan remained in the Reserves until 1975, at which time he was honorably discharged.
 In 1979, Dan testified in Congress on behalf of the NYC Bar Association regarding reinstituting registration for the draft.

 - Successfully represented a prominent sculptor (Winston Chruchill’s grandaughter) who sued because a number of her original sculptures were broken while in the care and custody of defendants.
 After discovery and mediation, the matter settled favorably.
 Sandys v.
 Inson Dubois Wood LLC (Sup Ct.
 N.Y.
 Co.
 2017).